anhthi-ieig/aws-docs/6. Storage/Amazon Simple Storage Service - S3.md

 - Amazon S3 is `object storage service` built to `store and retrieve any type and amount of data` from anywhere

-- You can `set security at the bucket level or individual object level` using `access control lists (ACLs), bucket policies, or access point policies`

-- You can `enable versioning to create multiple versions of your file` in order to protect against accidental deletion and to use a previous version
+- Amazon S3 allow to `enable versioning to create multiple versions of your files` in order to protect against accidental deletion and to use a previous version

-- `S3 Lifecycle allows your data will automatically transfer to a different storage class` without any changes to your application for cost saving

-- You can `use S3 access logs to track the access to your buckets and objects`

-- S3 `is a regional service`, but `bucket names must be globally unique`
+- Amazon S3 `is a regional service`, but `bucket names must be globally unique`

+- Amazon S3 allow to `store files up to 5TB`.
+If the file is more than 5TB, must use "multi-part upload"

+- Amazon S3 allow to `set security at the bucket level or individual object level`

+  - Access control lists (ACLs)
+  - Bucket policies
+  - Access point policies

-- S3 can be used for
+- Amazon S3 can be used for

   - Static website
-  - Data archive
+  - Data lakes and big data analytics
+  - Backup and restore
+  - Disaster recovery
+  - Application and Media hosting
-  - Analytics systems
+  - ...

-  - Web & Mobile application
+- `Amazon S3 Lifecycle allows you to automatically transfer data to a different storage classes` without any changes to your application `for cost saving`

-## S3 Storage Classes
+## Amazon S3 Storage Classes

 1. S3 Standard